Let’s face it: Most guys are not emotional and do not open up emotionally.

 Accept the difference, and do your best to support your man, regardless if he meets your expectations or not.

-I hope you have found this newsletter helpful and that you are enjoying your journey to becoming whole in every way.
+I hope you’ve found this helpful and that you are enjoying your journey to becoming whole in every way.

 If you haven’t already, make sure you check out James Bauer’s new video: